Assets vs liabilities: key differences and examples

 - incorrect dates

-- putting the wrong inventory numbers or values
+- wrong inventory numbers or values

 Reviewing your balance sheets